The partition algebra and the plethysm coefficients I: stability and Foulkes' conjecture: Introduction

-The paper is structured as follows.
 We present sufficient background to make our exposition accessible to a reader familiar with representation theory: \cref{sec1} recalls the definition of the (generalised) plethysm coefficients, their stabilities, and the statement of Foulkes' conjecture and the strengthened Foulkes' conjecture; \cref{sec2} recalls the definition of the partition algebra and the basic facts concerning its representation theory; \cref{sec3} recalls the Schur--Weyl duality between the symmetric groups and partition algebras which underlies the main results of this paper.
-This Schur--Weyl duality is applied to the Foulkes module in \cref{sec4}.
+We apply Schur--Weyl duality to the Foulkes module to obtain a module for the partition algebra.
 Our fundamental combinatorial object, the fixed depth Foulkes poset, is introduced in \cref{sec:poset}.
 It is used to construct a diagrammatic module for the partition algebra in \cref{sec:diagrammatic}, which we relate to Foulkes modules in \cref{relateS}.
 In \cref{sec5} the construction of a filtration of our diagrammatic module allows us to prove Theorem A, and its decomposition into its irreducible components proves Theorem B.

+This paper has been on the arXiv for quite some time, while we were preparing the sequel.
+Since then, certain plethysm coefficients have been studied by Orellana--Saliola--Schilling--Zabrocki in the context of the {\em party algebra}, a subalgebra of the partition algebra (see \cite{party}).
+We do not believe there is any overlap in our results, but the ideas do have a similar diagrammatic flavour.

+\begin{Acknowledgements*} The authors would like to thank Mark Wildon for providing us with a wealth of small rank examples which he calculated using his plethysm coefficients software.
+We would also like to thank Rosa Orellana and Mike Zabrocki for interesting and informative conversations and the Oberwolfach workshop ``Character Theory and Categorification" for providing an excellent environment for collaboration.
+The first author is grateful to financial support from EPSRC grant EP/V00090X/1. \end{Acknowledgements*}